 FDA Priority Review Vouchers: Hope For Patients With Rare and Neglected Diseases

-Remember those ‘get out of jail free’ cards in the board game Monopoly, with somewhat dubious value (i.e. you’d sell them right before you landed in jail) that could get you back on track quicker?
-It turns out that this express ticket exists in the drug discovery world, and we’ll take you on this multi-million dollar ride.
+Remember those ‘get out of jail free’ cards in the board game Monopoly, with somewhat dubious value (i.e. you’d sell them right before you landed in jail) that could get you back in the game quicker?
+It turns out that such an express ticket exists in the drug discovery world, and we’ll take along for the multi-million dollar ride.

-If you’re totally clueless about the process of drug discovery and would like to go into more detail, you can read about the entire process here – as part of our series on drug discovery and regulation.
+If you’re totally clueless about the process of drug discovery and would like to go into more detail, you can start by reading about our overview of drug development, along with our series on medicinal chemistry.

 Table of Contents